 House of Champ, the college store, is located at the rear of the Alumni House.
 The store offers items that reflect the pride and colors of Thaddeus Stevens College of Technology.
 Some of the many items that can be purchased are t-shirts, sweatshirts, polo shirts, college jackets, hats, and other wearables.
-House of Champ also offers coffee, snacks and some school supplies.
-The store's regular hours are M-F 8:00 AM - 12:00 PM and 1:00 - 4:00 PM (closed 12:00 - 1:00 PM).
+House of Champ also offers coffee, snacks and some personal and school supplies.
+The store's regular hours are M - T - TH - F 8:30 AM - 3 PM (closed on Wednesdays).